 Cookie Questions

-More than likely the cookie dough wasn't cold enough and the dough spread too quickly in the oven.
-Make sure to chill the dough.
+More than likely, the cookie dough wasn't cold enough, and the dough spread too quickly in the oven.
+Make sure to chill the dough to get the best red velvet crinkles.

 Yes, you can freeze unbaked and baked crinkle cookies.

-For baked cookies, let them cool completely then layer the cookies in an airtight container between sheets of parchment paper for up to three months.
+Let baked cookies cool completely, then layer them in an airtight container between sheets of parchment paper for up to three months.
 Let the cookies thaw on the countertop.

 Recipe